Zouave: Zouave regiments

 In addition, four mixed zouave and tirailleur regiments (régiments mixtes de zouaves et tirailleurs) were raised for the First World War, all of which were redesignated Algerian tirailleur regiments in 1918 or 1920.

 The 9th Zouaves were the last French zouave unit.
-The first 9th Zouave regiment existed from 1914 until the fall of France in 1940, a second 9th Zouaves was raised in the Second World War and disbanded after the Algerian War (1954–1962).
-A third 9th Zouaves existed as a nominal unit from 1982 to 2006 (representing a commando training school).
-With this symbolic exception there was no zouave regiment in existence after 1962 and none now survives in the French Army.
+The first regiment so designated existed from 1914 until the fall of France in 1940.
+A second was raised in the Second World War and disbanded after the Algerian War.
+A third existed as a nominal unit from 1982 to 2006 (representing a commando training school).
+With this symbolic exception, there was no zouave regiment in existence after 1962 and none now survives in the French Army.

 Early history

 The zouaves saw extensive service during the French conquest of Algeria, initially at the Mouzaia Pass action (March 1836), then at Mitidja (September 1836) and the siege of Constantine (1837).
 From 1843-44 either one or two battalions played prominent roles in each of the Kabylia campaigns.